hhrd-cs/hhrd-cs.github.io/week-4.md

 You can find the link to the slides presentation [here](https://docs.google.com/presentation/d/1zmZSDykFskyCIt9-GC8_Rk5L0GluUROkV8V86eoINb8/edit?usp=sharing).

+## Zoom Recording

+This will be updated on February 13th, 2021.

 ## Classwork

 This will be updated on February 13th, 2021.